benomahony/benomahony.com/docs/datasophy/Chapter_3.md

-#chapter 3: framing problems for data solutions
+# Framing problems for data solutions

 - defining the problem: aligning data efforts with real-world needs.
 - avoiding "data for data’s sake": focusing on impact.